 Above all, your favorite dress is banished in the closet because it seems like it will never ever fit again.
 Even if you do not pay attention to all this stuff, the pressure keeps building up and the postpartum weight loss issue slowly becomes part of your everyday thoughts.
-Because let’s be realistic here, every one of us wants to get back in shape quick and without (much) effort.
+Because let’s be realistic here, every one of us wants to get back in shape quickly and without (much) effort.

 And for most of us, getting back in shape simply means recovering our pre-birth body and seeing some familiar scales figures.
 It does not mean preparing ourselves for a future modeling career or dreaming at a drastic reshape.
 We do not want to become somebody else, it’s simply a matter of reconnecting to our old self.
 First psychologically and then physically.
-There’s such a powerful connection between body and mind that, most of the times, there is little or none postpartum weight loss without a strong determination.
+There’s such a powerful connection between body and mind that, most of the time, there is little or none postpartum weight loss without a strong determination.

 Postpartum Weight Loss Plan Step 1: The Mind